Critical-Materials-Institute/LOGKPREDICT/README.md

 1) Download chemprop-1.2.0 from https://github.com/chemprop/chemprop and replace
-chemprop-1.2.0/chemprop/data/data.py with the modified data.py from this repository and replace chemprop-1.2.0/chemprop/feature/featurization.py with the modifed feuturization.py from this repository.
+chemprop-1.2.0/chemprop/data/data.py with the modified data.py from this repository and replace chemprop-1.2.0/chemprop/feature/featurization.py with the modified feuturization.py from this repository.